 Visit the AA website to find other local AA meetings.

-If you would like to be an ally of recovery, here are some ways to help!
+If you would like to be an ally for those in recovery, here are some ways you can help!

 – partnering on recovery events